 We have a 200 sq. ft. shed that we will be converting into a cabin... someday:) It has a greenhouse room and loft for additional sleeping space or storage.
 Parking is right next to the shed.
 It is immediately connected to parking and a small playground for children to enjoy.
-When visiting, you'll enjoya picnic table, 2 person swing, firepits, chickens, and occasional children.
+When visiting, you'll enjoya picnic table, 2 person swing, firepits, chickens, and probably our

 - Check in: After 2PM

 - Minimum nights: 1 night

 We live .7 miles from Kitty Todd Nature Preserve and 2.5 miles from Irwin Prairie.

 Natural features you'll find at Sunshine Shed in Ohio.